CSUSBIndependentStudy/centos/BASE.md

 The ping command will iterate on sending ping messages to the gateway.
 In my case, __I needed to wait a long time for the ping to succeed__.

-__ THESE INSTRUCTIONS NEED REVISION FROM THIS POINT __

-## How to open a port

-Port 22 is open by default so you can access the system through ssh.

-Suppose you want to open port 5000.
-The following will do this.

-    iptables -A INPUT -p tcp --dport 5000 -j ACCEPT service iptables save

-The first command opens the port; the second command saves the setting so that is persists between restarts of the service.

-## Configure security

-I've had trouble in the past leaving SELinux enabled.
-It's better to learn how to control SELinux, but if you are like me and don't have time, may need to disable it.

 ## Continue from Remote Machine

 Logging in from a remote machine allows you to copy and paste from these notes as you continue the installation.

 Login remotely as root using ssh.
 If your remote machine is Linux, then connect to your server machine using the command version of ssh.
-For example, if the host name of your server is web0.ias.csusb.edu, then you would connect with the following command.

-    ssh root@web0.ias.csusb.edu
+    ssh root@<ip address of server>

 What to do if ssh fails with the following error?